aixplain/aiXplain/docs/streaming/README.md

 To ensure compatibility, we provide a helper script that adjusts your audio files to meet these requirements.

-### Installing Dependencies
+### Installing Dependencies to run the helper script

 The helper script relies on the pydub package.
-Install it using pip:
+If you need to use the script to adjust your audio files, install pydub using pip:

 ```sh
 pip install pydub==0.25.1